wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 ## Publish the Function App

 To get everything working the last thing we need to do is put our code onto Azure.
 I find that the quickest way to do this is using the Publish command in Visual Studio.
 Having loaded the project into Visual Studio all we need to do is right-click on the project name and select "Publish" from the drop-down menu.
 You will then be presented with the screen below.
+Select the target as Azure.

 ![Publishing to Azure](/content/blog/serverless-contact-centre-with-azure-functions/publish-1.png)

+The function app we're created earlier used the defaults to it will be an Azure Function App (Windows).

 ![Choose Function Type](/content/blog/serverless-contact-centre-with-azure-functions/publish-2.png)

+Location the Contact Centre Function App and select finish.

 ![Select Contact Centre Function App](/content/blog/serverless-contact-centre-with-azure-functions/publish-3.png)

+You will now have a publish profile set up and be able to upload the app to Azure by simply clicking publish.
+When that has succeeded the last thing to do is call the phone number of your application and follow the instructions!

 ## Now We Have a Contact Centre?